- Where Does IoT Fit in Healthcare?

 Simultaneous Reporting and Monitoring

-IoT for the healthcare industry has enabled doctors to monitor the real-time conditions of a patient, which can prevent any emergencies like heart failure, diabetes, asthma attack, cardiac arrest, etc.
+IoT solutions in healthcare enable doctors to monitor the real-time conditions of a patient, which can prevent any emergencies like heart failure, diabetes, asthma attack, cardiac arrest, etc.

 Another example is in clinical trials where data from multiple patients can be collected and analyzed simultaneously.
 This helps to speed up the process of finding new treatments and cures for diseases.